plexus/arnebrasseur.net/source/2014-02-09-yaml-syck-vs-psych.md

 ---
-title: Syck vs Psych : Differences and Conversion
+title: "Syck vs Psych: Differences and Conversion"
-date: 2013-02-09
+date: 2014-02-09
 ---

 YAML (rhymes with camel) is a data serialization format designed to be both human and machine readable.
 It's distinguishing features are use of semantic whitespace, and support for a rich set of built-in and user defined types.